ccamel/awesome-ccamel/README.md

 - [Masterminds/semver](https://github.com/Masterminds/semver) - Work with Semantic Versions in Go
 - [Masterminds/sprig](https://github.com/Masterminds/sprig) - Useful template functions for Go templates.
 - [ODIN-PROTOCOL/odin-core](https://github.com/ODIN-PROTOCOL/odin-core) - Odin blockchain reference implementation
+- [OmniFlix/omniflixhub](https://github.com/OmniFlix/omniflixhub) - OmniFlix Hub is the root chain of the OmniFlix Network.
+Sovereign chains and DAOs build on top of or connect to the OmniFlix Hub to manage their web2 & web3 media operations to mint, manage, distribute & monetize NFTs enabled with community interactions.
 - [OpenObservability/OpenMetrics](https://github.com/OpenObservability/OpenMetrics) - Evolving the Prometheus exposition format into a standard.
 - [Orange-OpenSource/nifikop](https://github.com/Orange-OpenSource/nifikop) - The NiFiKop NiFi Kubernetes operator makes it easy to run Apache NiFi on Kubernetes.
 Apache NiFI is a free, open-source solution that support powerful and scalable directed graphs of data routing, transformation, and system mediation logic.
 - [Pisush/chatGPT-plugin-template](https://github.com/Pisush/chatGPT-plugin-template) - For Gophers